 Undisturbed riparian areas can also become havens for pest animals, such as stoats, weasels, rats, wild cats and hedgehogs.
 These can be trapped or poisoned.
 Joining or establishing a Landcare group in your area can provide useful support for managing pests.

-Find our pest animal information or contact the council's biosecurity team for more advice on pest control.
+Find our pest animal information in the Pest Control Hub or contact the council's biosecurity team for more advice on pest control.

 Contact a land management advisor